NetBr3ak/Statistical-Quality-Control-Exam-Assist-Program/README.md

 ## "It's still too complicated for me!
 (The echoes of anxiety intensify)" 😣

 Chill out.
-An even quicker and easier way to do it is by using this link: <a href="http://tpcg.io/_68CG3I" target="_blank">here</a>.
+An even quicker and easier way to do it is by using this link: <a href="http://tpcg.io/_68CG3I" onclick="window.open('http://tpcg.io/_68CG3I'); return false;">here</a>.
 Just click "Preview" on this site in the upper left corner.
 You don't have to worry about programming or installation – it all works online with Python 3 and has all the necessary features.

 ## Contributions 🤝